 Is Zakopane family-friendly?

 Yes.
-The town actually offers a range of activities suitable for all ages, from skiing and sledding to exploring indoor attractions.
+There are a range of Zakopane winter activities suitable for all ages, from skiing and sledding to exploring indoor attractions.
 You will find a lot of family-friendly accommodation and restaurants too.

 When is the best time to visit Zakopane?